Table of Contents

-IMPORTANT: It is important that you contact animal charity or rescue with your intentions.
+IMPORTANT: You must contact animal charity or rescue with your intentions.
 This is to avoid being accused of dishonesty when accepting money in aid of the charity.
 Many animal charities or rescues offer support and publicity to help you.
 With the charity’s blessing, contact the organisers of the community events you find, and ask if you can hold a charity stall there.

 If you can, survey the supporters of the charity to find out what kind of stall(s) they would most like to see.
 Ask the animal charity if you can do this on their social media pages.